Shuquanh9009/apcsa-freedom-project/README.md

 by Shuquan Huang

 ## Context
-My name is Shuquan Huang, currently a senior in High School of Telecommunication Arts and Technology taking APCSA.
+My name is Shuquan Huang, currently a senior in the High School of Telecommunication Arts and Technology taking APCSA.
-In APCSA, we were given the big project called **Freedoom Porject**.
+In APCSA, we were given a big project called **Freedom Porject**.
 Freedom Project is a yearlong project that I will be working on in the APCSA class.
-This proejcts's goal is for students to research about any java or programming topics and create an awesome projects throughout the year using the knowledge we learned on our own throughout the year.
+This project's goal is for students to research any java or programming topics and create an awesome project throughout the year using the knowledge we learned on our own throughout the year.

 ## Content